niharika412/udacity_courses/data_wrangling_using_mongodb/README.md

 The most active users who had contributed a large amount of times were also determined.
 Finally, the data was arranged in form of key-value pairs (python dictionaries) and then eventually converted into the .json format.

-🗺 map.osm = Initial raw data from source
+🗺 map.osm = Initial raw data from source,
 🗺 map.osm.json = Final wrangled data